Documents Needed for Taxes

 Do You Need to File Your Taxes?

 Even if you don’t owe any money to the federal government from your employment income, it’s still important that you file your taxes.
-Not only could you be missing out on tax refunds, but If you don’t file, you’re unable to receive any amounts you may be entitled to from government benefits, such as child tax amounts.
+Not only could you be missing out on tax refunds, but if you don’t file, you’re unable to receive any amounts you may be entitled to from government benefits, such as child tax credits.
 You don’t even need to apply for most of these government benefits.
 You should just start receiving them through cheque or direct deposit as long as you qualify.